-I am happy with most of the choices in this deck, but you could flex into a bit more aggro with Haymaker or Ceaseless Attack, or take more glory generation like Tome of Glories, one or two Keys, or more Amberbone weapons if you are having a hard time hitting the 9 unspent glory needed to score Hoarder.
+I am happy with most of the choices in this deck, but you could flex into a bit more aggro with Haymaker or Ceaseless Attack, or take more aggro glory generation like amber-bone weapons, or more passive glory via one or two Keys if you are having a hard time hitting the 9 unspent glory needed to score Hoarder.

 The Sep’ Guard are a fairly complicated warband for a number of reasons.
 Their fighters have very varied stats, they are very slow, and can bleed glory if too many fighters are allowed to die.
 These things can be worked around, but it takes some practice and will likely push your skills in certain areas like positioning, target priority, and glory denial.

 First lets go over each fighter to make sure we understand them.

 The Warden is a fairly good fighter once inspired, but losing him too early means that you lose your resurrection action, and the double move action, which can severely limit the options available to the warband.
 Because of this, you need to play very carefully with the warden and only risk losing him later in the game, and even then only when you have a lot to gain by doing so.
 You also need to be generally careful charging with him, since once you do you are no longer able to use the rest of his actions in that round (because of the charge token).

 The Petitioners are interestingly what I consider to be the second most important part of the warband in that they are needed to hold home field objectives and you really don't want to lose them if you can help it, as they are not usually worth bringing back with the resurrection action or card.
 The exception to this might be if they have the Larval Lance.